Skip over main navigation

 Information Sheets

-We are producing a series of information sheets designed to provide practical information to UK nationals seeking to secure their residence in Norway.
+We have produced a series of information sheets designed to provide practical information to UK nationals seeking to secure their residence in Norway.
 We want these sheets to be as helpful as possible and want to know if they have supported you in obtaining a residence permit or if they have assisted you to help someone else do so.
 Please help us to improve our service by giving us feedback on these resources HERE.

-UK nationals' right to reside in Norway now that the UK has left the EU
+1. UK nationals' right to reside in Norway now that the UK has left the EU

-What does the EFTA Separation Agreement mean for UK nationals in Norway?
+2. What does the EFTA Separation Agreement mean for UK nationals in Norway?

-How can UK nationals in Norway secure their residence status now the UK has left the EU?
+3. How can UK nationals in Norway secure their residence under the Brexit regulations?

-How does the residence status of UK nationals affect their rights to healthcare in Norway during the Coronavirus pandemic?
+7. How does the residence status of UK nationals affect their rights to healthcare in Norway during the Coronavirus pandemic?

 Useful Links